 Candidates applied for undergraduate law programmes through CLAT 2017 needed to have qualified 12th board examination after having a basic education from 10+2 school system, in order to be considered eligible for the common law admission test.

 The minimum mark required in the 12th board examination for appearing in CLAT 2017 is 45% for General and OBC candidates, while that for SC and ST candidates is 40%.

 According to Supreme Court's order of March 3, 2017, any law aspirant can fill the application form at par revised CLAT 2017 eligibility criteria.
 There is no age bar for CLAT applications 2017 as the apex court stays BCI's age policy for this year.
 Click here to read comple story.

 Earlier, as per BCI’s order of September 2016, the CLAT committee had re-introduced age bar.
-The General category candidates who are applying for the undergraduate law programmes needed to have attained a maximum age limit of 20 years as on the year of admission and those applying under OBC, SC, ST and Specially Abled categories need will be given a relaxation of two years upon the age bar, i.e., they should not have attained a maximum age of 22 years as on the aforesaid date.
+The General category candidates who applied for the undergraduate law programmes needed to have attained a maximum age limit of 20 years as on the year of admission and those under OBC, SC, ST and Specially Abled categories were given a relaxation of two years upon the age bar, i.e., they need not be more than 22 years of age as on the aforesaid date.
 This has came in backdrop of the Supreme Court’s judgment of March 27, 2015; BCI had scrapped age bar for every law applicant.
 This year the BCI’s ‘no age bar’ policy was challenged and the bar council had to re-introduce the age bar after the apex court reviewed its earlier judgment.

 CLAT 2017 Eligibility Criteria for postgraduate programmes

-Candidates who are applying for postgraduate law programmes including LLM across the NLUs can read below the specific requirements for CLAT PG 2017 eligibility.
+Candidates who applied for postgraduate law programmes including LLM across the NLUs could read below the specific requirements for CLAT PG 2017 eligibility.